Flatware Buying Guide

-Design: Choose flatware or silverware to match your personal style and complement your dinnerware.
-If you are unsure of what style to choose, look at the style in which you have decorated your home.
-Some flatware sets emphasize a traditional look, while others accentuate contemporary designs.
-As with dinnerware, you may want to have a set of casual flatware as well as a set of formal flatware.
+Choose flatware to match your personal style and complement your dinnerware.
+Flatware sets with scrollwork and lots of details offer a traditional look, while flatware with clean lines has a contemporary look.
+Ceramic or wood handles will give you an even more specific look that may appeal to you.
+You may want to have a set of casual flatware as well as a set of formal flatware.
 You will also want to consider the weight or "heft" of your flatware.
 This comes down to personal preference: Some people like heavier silverware, and others like lighter flatware.
 Be aware of flatware that is too thin.
 Cheap flatware is so thin that it can bend and break.

-Pieces: Although very formal meals include even more flatware pieces, your formal meals will most likely leave out specific-use tools, such as the lemon fork or the chocolate spoon.
-You will most likely only need the following flatware pieces to create a formal table setting.
+Although very formal meals include more flatware pieces, your formal meals will most likely leave out specific-use tools, such as the lemon fork or the chocolate spoon.
+You will most likely only need the following flatware pieces to create a formal table setting:

 Forks: A dinner fork is the standard-sized fork.
 The salad fork is slightly smaller than the dinner fork.
 A dessert fork is about the same length as the salad fork but may be narrower.
 The fish fork is about the length of a dinner fork but is often narrower.
 An oyster or shellfish fork is very small and usually has only two tines.